 Festival, where it won an award.
 Both were in 1997.
 The Presto part of this

-film also played on Varig Brasil Airlines passenger entertainment (international route) at the end of 1996.
+film also played on Varig Airlines international route at the end of 1996.
 Lavetti made all of the edit decisions for the Largo and created the Presto entirely himself on an AVID.

 Largo and Presto can be seen on Vimeo and YouTube.

 A man of many pursuits, Lavetti broadened his horizons further by studying painting and drawing at The School of the Museum of Fine

 Arts in Boston, Atelier Lack in Minneapolis (both in 1988) and The

 Schuler School of Fine Arts in Baltimore (1989).